libretro/fmsx-libretro/README.md

 |`fmsx_flush_disk`|Save changes to .dsk image|Never*&vert;Immediate&vert;On close
 |`fmsx_custom_keyboard_XXX`<br>where XXX is `up`,`down`,`left`,`right`,`a`,`b`,`y`,`x`,`start`,`select`,`l`,`r`,`l2`,`r2`,`l3`,`r3`|For User 1 Device Type 'Custom Keyboard', map RetroPad button to selected MSX keyboard key|left&vert;up&vert;right&vert;down&vert;<br>shift&vert;ctrl&vert;graph&vert;<br>backspace&vert;tab&vert;escape&vert;space&vert;capslock&vert;select&vert;home&vert;enter&vert;del&vert;insert&vert;country&vert;dead&vert;stop&vert;<br>f1&vert;f2&vert;f3&vert;f4&vert;f5&vert;<br>keypad0~9&vert;kp_multiply&vert;kp_plus&vert;kp_divide&vert;kp_minus&vert;kp_comma&vert;kp_period&vert;<br>backquote&vert;minus&vert;equals&vert;leftbracket&vert;rightbracket&vert;backslash&vert;semicolon&vert;quote&vert;comma&vert;period&vert;slash&vert;<br>0-9&vert;a-z&vert;<br>

+## PAL vs. NTSC
+Selecting `fmsx_video_mode` 'PAL' or 'NTSC', as stated in the fMSX manual, will _"set PAL/NTSC HBlank/VBlank periods"_ at startup.
+Also, the RetroArch framerate will be set to 50 resp.
+60Hz.

+However, those two settings do not take into account the internal VDP (Video Display Processor) behaviour related to the maximum number of scanlines and the line coincidence threshold.
+Also, some games may request to switch the mode.

+To synchronize that, select 'Dynamic'.
+Models MSX1 and MSX2+ will then start up at 60Hz and adapt when a game switches to 50Hz.
+MSX2 by default starts up at 50Hz and likewise will switch to 60Hz.

+In 'Dynamic' mode, press F8 to toggle between 50/PAL and 60/NTSC.

+When switching modes, a notification will be shown.

+The displayed number of scanlines (192 or 212) remains the same for PAL or NTSC.

 ## BIOS